 How to Make Your Own 3D Glasses

-You can make a simple pair of 3D glasses to block out red and blue.
+We are the world’s largest 3D optics company, but we also love to spread the gift of 3D.
+So yes, you can make a simple pair of 3D glasses to block out red and blue.
 Be aware that the end result may not be the most colorful image.
-To get the full color experience from your color movie or game, you’ll need to use striated film for best results.

 To start, you will need a poster board that you can cut into frames to hold your red and blue plastic.
 You can find a basic pattern for your glasses here.
 Once you’ve traced and cut out your glasses, you’ll need red and blue acetate for the lenses.